Panda.

 To date, working through local organizations, such as the Paradise Foundation, we have established four land trust reserves.

-In 2013, the Conservancy initiated China’s first land trust reserve: 27,325-acre Laohegou Land Trust Reserve.
+In 2013, TNC initiated China’s first land trust reserve: 27,325-acre Laohegou Land Trust Reserve.
 Laohegou links several existing reserves in Sichuan’s Pingwu County that together sustain a wide array of plants and animals, including golden snub-nosed monkeys, takin (a sheep relative that resembles a goat and an antelope), Asian black bears, Asian golden cats and musk deer.
 Pingwu County also has the highest density of endangered giant pandas in the world.

 We are also helping communities near Laohegou profit from forest-friendly livelihoods.
 Working with the Paradise Foundation, we established a community development fund to help jump-start a guesthouse and an agriculture program that connects farmers to high-end markets for sustainable food products like honey, eggs, chickens, sausage and persimmons.
 So far, more than 60 families have been able to double their income through eco-friendly agriculture.